Toxic Gases in Baby Crib Mattresses

 The assumption that our government agencies do everything they can to protect our children is naive.
 The U.S. Consumer Products Safety Commission has stated that BabeSafe mattress covers do not constitute any safety risk to babies.
 These covers (manufactured in New Zealand) are the only mattress covers designed to protect babies from toxic gases generated in mattresses.
 Yet even though BabeSafe products are simple, inexpensive, and safe, the FDA requires the manufacturer to go through the expensive, complex, time-consuming procedure of obtaining pre-market approval in order for BabeSafe covers to be bulk imported into the U.S.

-Though the toxic gas explanation has not yet been 100% scientifically proven to cause crib death, why take any chances when you don’t have to?
-The 100% successful cot death prevention campaign in New Zealand is enough evidence to warrant taking a precautionary approach.
+Though the toxic gas explanation has not been scientifically proven to cause crib death, I believe the 100% successful cot death prevention campaign in New Zealand is enough evidence to warrant taking a precautionary approach.

 Find an organic crib mattress that is safe for your baby.